lpp-crypto/sboxU/README.md

 functions such as computing the DDT, computing the Walsh spectrum, affine equivalence testing...
 Some of them are implemented in C++ and/or in parallel to improve their performances.

+**WARNING** there are some issues with the latest versions of SAGE pertaining to finite fields arithmetic (methods changed names).
+We are working on it, bear with us for a bit!

 ## Dependencies